Prospective Analysis of Safety and Efficacy of Medical Cannabis in Large Unselected Population of Patients with Cancer

 - Cannabis as a palliative treatment for cancer patients seems to be well tolerated, effective and safe option to help patients cope with the malignancy related symptoms.

 - Decrease in medication consumption – Before starting treatment, patients took an average of 3.9 different regular medications per patient.
 After half a year of cannabis treatment 35.1% of them reported a reduction in drug consumption.
 Opioids, for example, was the most prevalent drug consumed by 344 patients (33.9%) at intake, 36% of them stopped taking opioids, 9.9% decreased dose, 51.1% continue to take the same dose, 1.1 increased the dose and 32 patients that did not consumed opioids but started treatment with opioids during the six months of follow-up.

-- Significant drop in pain intensity: before starting treatment, 52.9% of patients reported pain in the range of 8 to 10 (on a scale of 1 to 10), while only 4.6% reported this intensity after six months of treatment.
+- Significant decrease in pain intensity – Prior to treatment initiation 52.9% of patients reported their pain to be in the interval of 8 to 10 (in a scale from 1 to 10), while only 4.6% reported this intensity after six months of treatment.

-- Significant improvement in quality of life: before starting treatment, only 18.7% reported a good quality of life, while six months later, 69.5% reported good quality of life.
+- Significant improvement in quality of life – only 18.7% of patients reported good quality of life prior to treatment initiation while 69.5% reported good quality of life at 6 months.

-- 362 (30.1%) of respondents reported side effects, of which the most common were dizziness, dry mouth, more appetite, sleepiness, psychoactive effects, nausea, and weakness.
+- 362 patients (30.1% of the respondents) reported side effects.
+The most common side effects were dizziness, dry mouth, increased appetite, drowsiness, psychoactive effect, nausea, and weakness.